AshGovender/ENG/README.md

 ![image](https://github.com/user-attachments/assets/566c0411-7975-4223-bcd3-fef1aedd19d4)

 >* Increasing the air flow will increase the cooling efficiency, but also increase the fan power at a cubic increase.
 This means a balance must be achieved.
+>* Increasing the fan speed wil increase airflow increasing the heat transfer coefficient and log temp which increases the heat transfer rate and hence the efficiency will be improved

 ![image](https://github.com/user-attachments/assets/92e1484e-3506-481e-944a-7a629d9806a9)

->* the effectiveness of the cooling tower is defined as the actual change in temperature over the approach ( the max amount of heat that can be removed due to the wet bulb temperature)
+>* the efficienct of the cooling tower is defined as the actual change in temperature over the approach ( the max amount of heat that can be removed due to the wet bulb temperature)
 >* The wet bulb temperature is the lowest temperature that can be achieved due to evaporative cooling.
 It is dependent on the humidity and temperature of the air
 >* The mass balance equation is given below: